tomduncalf/ubermap/Devices/README.md

 - NI Monark (Reaktor5_9c1425c4d9e6878ca148439e91cd63a6.cfg)

 If they don't work, you might have a different set of parameters exposed and therefore a different hash (see below) to me, in which case you can try just copying the contents of the example into your generated config file (see below again).

+Note that these haven't been updated for or tested with 9.5 yet.

 ## FAQs